Here’s the ultimate list of air mattress alternatives for camping.

 Before you commit to a new sleep alternative, figure out what temperatures you’ll mostly be camping in.

-After you decide your temperature range, look for the temperature rating of your sleep option.
+After you decide on your temperature range, look for the temperature rating of your sleep option.
 For sleeping bags, this is usually a number in degrees printed prominently on the side of the packaging.

 Keep in mind that some options won’t provide a temperature rating at all.